AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 * a=rid:q send
 * a=simulcast:send f;h;q

-In the following example, an offer is made by a browser to send a single RTP stream to a conferencing server.
+In the following example an offer is made by a browser to send a single RTP stream to a conferencing server.
 This single stream could include include any AV1 scalability mode, including "S" modes involving simulcast.

 Offer SDP:
 * m=video 49170 UDP/TLS/RTP/SAVPF 98